 But you should also consider your audience and what’s “average” for your market.
 Sign up for a few newsletters from authors you admire and get a sense of how long their newsletters are and what they’re sharing in their book marketing and promotion.

 One thing I like to do is A/B testing, meaning testing various newsletter lengths and maybe even testing different subject lines.
-To do this, send one, longer newsletter to half of your subscribers and a shorter one to your other half.
+To do this, send one, longer newsletter to half of your subscribers and a shorter one to the other half.
 You can do the same thing with subject lines to see what sparks an open.
 It’s pretty quick and easy, actually!

 How Often to Send a Newsletter